denten-books/plain-text/0-chapter.md

 somewhat unusual for a work on literary theory.
 It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
-In search for the location of the symbol, we will encounter a number of symbol-manipulating devices that facilitate the production of text.
+In search for the location of the symbol, we will explore a number of symbol-manipulating devices that facilitate the production of text.
 These will be found on the pages of mathematical journals and in patent portfolios.
 Their ubiquity necessitates our attention.
 Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
 Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for